jeffreyigims/rust_redis/README.md

 The `poll` syscall tells the OS to check for read and/or write readiness on each of our fds (`epoll` is actually probably more efficient but let's keep it simple for now).

-Note that we have to wrap all foreign-function interface (FFI) calls in `unsafe` since the compile can't gaurantee memory safety across language boundaries.
+Note that we have to wrap all foreign-function interface (FFI) calls in `unsafe` since the compile can't guarantee memory safety across language boundaries.
 This doesn't mean the calls are incorrect but that it's up to the programmer to ensure safety.

 Check the `revent` of our listening socket first and see if we can `accept` and add a new `Connection`: